mworion/MountWizzard4/docs/source/modeling/model_polar_align.rst

 Polar align your mount
 ======================

-.. note:: All credits for explaining the following section go to 10micron and
-          many experts using the mount.
+All credits for explaining the following section go to 10micron and many experts using the mount.

 Initial alignment
 -----------------